 - Payroll cost of the self-employed taxpayer does not include the cost of their health insurance or retirement plan contributions.
 These amounts are included in “payroll cost” for employees.

 - An EIDL loan made between Jan 31 and April 3, 2020 can be refinanced: Economic Injury Disaster Loan

-All or a portion of the loan will be forgiven if used for qualified expenses during the 8-week period available if loan funded prior to June 5, 2020) “Covered Period” (beginning upon receipt of loan proceeds) for:
+All or a portion of the loan will be forgiven if used for qualified expenses during the 24-week (optional 8-week period available if loan funded prior to June 5, 2020) “Covered Period” (beginning upon receipt of loan proceeds) for: